Translate to:

 Planned Unit Developments and Parking

 Sometimes the guest parking will look sufficient by day, when most likely everyone’s at work.
 Check back on evenings and weekends to see if there’s still enough so that it’s not an issue.
 (And if you do purchase a home in a condo complex, townhouse development or PUD, be sure to read that large stack of homeowner documents to understand the rules.
-Read the newsletters and the meeting minutes to see if there are any issues with parking. )
+Read the newsletters and the meeting minutes to see if there are any problems with parking. )

 • how important is a two car garage? will one be enough?